purpletechceo/purpletech-soen341projectF2023/Sprint 1/Meeting Minutes/purpletech_Sprint1_Meeting2_09-21-2023.md

 4. **GitHub Folder Structure Placement:** Questions arose regarding where to place folders (e.g., Sprint 1, Sprint 2) within the GitHub repository.

 ## **Accomplishments:**
-Our Sprint 1 Planning Meeting led to several noteworthy accomplishments:

 - Task breakdown and distribution among team members.
 - Initialization of the GitHub repository, including adding the professor, TA, and tutor as collaborators.